abdibrokhim/Medicord/INSTRUCTIONS.md

 Once you have created an account, you can start exploring BrAIn MRI's features.

+### Choose the Scan Type

+You can choose the scan type from the dropdown menu.

-### 🆕 Register New Patient
+### Choose the Patient or Register a New Patient

-To register a new patient, you need to enter the patient's full name and date of birth.
+You can choose the patient from the dropdown menu or register a new patient.

 ### 📝 Fill Out the Form with Patient Brain MRI Details